Arnaud Rebotini

-Arnaud Rebotini is a French musician.
+Arnaud Rebotini (born 12 April 1970) is a French musician.
 He is a member of the band Black Strobe, which released their debut album Burn Your Own Church in 2007.

 He has previously been a member of the death metal band Post Mortum, which later became Swamp.

-In 1998, he participated to the album One Trip / One Noise by Noir Desir with the track "Lazy (Zend Avesta mix)".
+In 1998, Rebotini participated to the album One Trip / One Noise by Noir Desir with the track "Lazy (Zend Avesta mix)".

 In 2000, he released an experimental pop album Organique under the pseudonym of Zend Avesta.

-In late 2008 he released Music Components with Citizen Records.
+In late 2008, Rebotini released Music Components with Citizen Records.

 In 2009 he released a remix version, Music Components Rev2.

-In 2010 he received the "Artist Qwartz" award at the 6th edition of the Qwartz Electronic Music Awards.
+In 2010, Rebotini received the "Artist Qwartz" award at the 6th edition of the Qwartz Electronic Music Awards.